Eli B. Ames

-Eli B. Ames (August 3, 1820 – February 12, 1897) was a lawyer, postmaster, judge, and Democratic politician who served as the fourth mayor of Minneapolis, Minnesota.
+Eli B. Ames (August 3, 1820 – February 12, 1898) was a lawyer, postmaster, judge, and Democratic politician who served as the fourth mayor of Minneapolis, Minnesota.

-Life and career
+Early life

-Ames was born on August 3, 1820, in Colchester, Vermont.
+Eli B. Ames was born on August 3, 1820, in Colchester, Vermont.
 His brother was Alfred Elisha Ames.
-When he was a child, his family moved to Ohio, later relocating to Ottawa, Illinois.
+In 1832, his family moved to Ohio, later relocating to Ottawa, Illinois.
 While there, he studied law and was admitted to the bar in 1842.

+Career

-He later moved to Hennepin, Illinois, where he served as postmaster and later as a probate judge.
+Ames moved to Hennepin, Illinois, where he served as postmaster and later as a probate judge.

 Ames served in the Illinois House of Representatives from 1851 to 1852.
 After his term in the Illinois General Assembly, he worked as an aide to Joel Aldrich Matteson.
 In 1855, he was appointed to the American consulate in Hamburg, Germany as consul.
 While serving as consul, he negotiated a postal treaty with Germany.

 In 1857, he arrived in Minneapolis, Minnesota where he started an insurance business.
 From 1861 to 1864, he served as the secretary of the Minnesota Senate.
 Later, he served two, one-year terms as the mayor of Minneapolis from 1870 to 1872, defeating his brother Alfred in the second election.
 In 1873, Ames lost his bid for a third term as mayor.
 He unsuccessfully ran for the Minneapolis School Board in 1875.

+Personal life

+Ames married Delia A. Payne on May 31, 1854, in St. Louis.
+He had a daughter, Mrs. Hasey.

-Ames died on February 12, 1897.
+Ames died on February 12, 1898, at his home on Second Avenue South in Minneapolis.
 He was buried in Lakewood Cemetery in Minneapolis.